vinodkraman/vinodkraman.github.io/_pages/about.md

 My reseach interests are broadly in anything Machine Learning Theory (MLT) related.
 Some specific areas of interest include: Online Learning, Bandits, Boosting, Differential Privacy, and Algorithmic Fairness.
 Right now, I am really excited about the intersection of Learning Theory and Differential Privacy.
 In addition to MLT, I am interested in adjacent areas such as Combinatorial Optimization and Adaptive Data Analysis.
 In general, I like to work on theoretical problems that have some practical importance.

 I am grateful to be supported by the NSF GRFP (2022).

+---
+permalink: /
+title: "Publications"
+excerpt: "Publications"
+author_profile: False
+redirect_from:
+  - /about/
+  - /about.html
+---